Mixson’s Bone Bed

 - About 8 to 9 million years old (estimated)

 Note that in the pre-1980 references cited below, the age of the site is usually given as Pliocene.
 Hemphillian (and Clarendonian) fossil localities were then correlated with the Pliocene Epoch of the standard geologic time scale.
-As radioisotopic dating of terrestrial and marine sedimentary rocks became widespread, the correlation between the time scale and North American Land Mammal ages was adjusted.
+As radioisotopic dating of terrestrial and marine sedimentary rocks became widespread, the correlation between the time scale and North American Land Mammal Ages (NALMAs) were adjusted.

 Basis of Age

 Vertebrate biochronology.
 The early mylodontid sloth Thinobadistes is limited to the early Hemphillian interval.
 The combined presence of the species Amebelodon floridanus, Calippus hondurensis, Teleoceras proterum, and Aphelops malacorhinus favor a Hemphillian 1 age instead of Hemphillian 2, as does the absence of taxa whose first appearance defines the start of the Hemphillian 2 interval: Enhydritherium, Indoarctos, and Machairodus.